Donor Conception: need to know resources

 Donor conception is a growing area of fertility treatment, giving people more options to build their family, for me this is ultimately a good thing.
 The HFEA tells us that more people than ever before are using donor eggs, donor sperm or donor embryos in their fertility treatment.
 Certainly in my clinics I spend a lot of time supporting people through the complex range of decisions to be made, such as having treatment in the UK vs abroad or using an anonymous vs a known donor or using a licensed clinic vs at home insemination.
-These questions often prompt a wide range of emotions but I have to say that helping people navigate donor conception is such a rewarding part of my job.
-For many people this feels like a great next step when they do not have the option of using their own gametes, or in the case of same sex couples, this is the only option of creating your family.
+These questions often prompt a wide range of emotions, it feels valuable to help people navigate donor conception and make decisions that are right for their family.
+For many people this feels like a great next step when they do not have the option of using their own gametes, or are solo mums to be, or in the case of same sex couples, this is the only option of creating your family.

-If you are considering donor conception on your fertility journey please do use the psychologists and counsellors on hand at your clinic to help you reflect on the process.
+If you are considering donor conception on your fertility journey, use the psychologists and counsellors on hand at your clinic to help you reflect on the process.
 In many clinics, a session called ‘implications counselling’ is mandatory for anyone using donor conception.
-In my opinion, one session will give you some information to consider, but you might need more time to help you process your decision and perhaps grieve what you lose using a donor as well as consider what you stand to gain.
+In my opinion, one session will give you some information to consider, but you might need more time to help you process your decision and perhaps grieve what you lose, as well as consider what you stand to gain.
 If you are not with a licensed clinic but want to speak with a therapist with expertise in donor conception that get in touch with me or find a local therapist via BICA.
+This article and the links contained within are not a substitute for implications counselling with a qualified professional which will be tailored to your specific circumstances.

 Some people will always know that donor conception will be their route to parenthood.
 But I think it is worth noting that many people do not enter fertility treatment with the expectation that they will end up using a donor.
 For many people, their initial reaction is one of fear, with the belief that they will not be going down that road.
 However, many people have to reappraise their view point if they get to a point where it seems that using their own gametes may not be possible.
 This is a process, not a one time decision.
 The process can involve loss, fear and anxiety as well as hope and excitement.
 To read more about preparing to use donor gametes, you might value this article: Preparing for Egg Donation IVF?
 Here’s the All-Points Guide (theribbonbox.com)